microsoft/fluentui/packages/react-card/Spec.md

 Keyboard interaction

+1. Focus

-1. Focus Initial focus is set on card, to access items within the card use EnterKey or Spacebar
+   Initial focus is set on card, to access items within the card use EnterKey or Spacebar

+2. Focus-Inside

-2. Focus-Inside Focus moves to first actionable item in the card.
+   Focus moves to first actionable item in the card.
 Use ArrowKeys or TabKey to move focus to child elements within the card.
 To exit card use EscKey, to move focus back to card [parent]

+3. Checkbox-Focus

-3. Checkbox-Focus Depending on your tab order of items within the card, the number of keystrokes will vary.
+   Depending on your tab order of items within the card, the number of keystrokes will vary.
 Once focus is set on the checkbox by default it will be set to unselected

-4. SpaceBar or EnterKey while focused on the Checkbox will toggle both Card and Checkbox to selected state.
+4. SpaceBar or EnterKey, while focused on the Checkbox, will toggle both Card and Checkbox to selected state.
 Keying again will toggle to unselected

 ### Context menu

 ![Visual interaction of the context menu on cards using the keyboard](./assets/context-interaction-keyboard.png)

 1. Rest

+   Default state

+2. OnFocus

-2. OnFocus - Focus rect. is set on card.
+   Focus rect. is set on card.
 Use shiftKey and press F10 to invoke context menu

    `aria-haspopup="menu"`

    `aria-expanded="false"`

+3. ShowSet

-3. ShowSet focus on context menu
+   Focus on context menu

    `aria-expanded="true"`

+4. Hide/Dismiss

-4. Hide/Dismiss - Use EscKey to hide/dismiss
+   Use EscKey to hide/dismiss

    `aria-expanded="false"`